An Autumn Equinox Wedding

 The best kind of people are the ones that come into your life, and make you see the sun where you once saw clouds.
 The people that believe in you so much, you start to believe in you too.
 The people that love you, simply for being you.
 The once in a lifetime kind of people.

 Everyone involved in the day had poured their heart and soul into celebrating Gemma and James.
 James’ Mum, Helen, read a passage from Captain Corelli’s Mandolin - with such warmth and reverence as she struggled to hold back the tears!
 Then a little humour was provided by Colette who read the lyrics of I Wanna Be Yours - an Arctic Monkey’s song!
 Nowadays I can’t get the vacuum cleaner out without thinking of Gemma and James!

-After the ceremony and a few photos I quietly slipped away to leave them to get on with the important business of celebrating.
+After the ceremony and a few photos (by the way their photographer Maya was great to work with and as you can see from her photos above - her work is phenomenal!)
+I quietly slipped away to leave them to get on with the important business of celebrating.
 Usually, as I leave a venue, I like to pause and give a quiet moment of gratitude for a beautiful day.
 Yesterday’s moment of gratitude was somewhat soggy - under an umbrella on the steps of the barn kitchen - but no less full of love and appreciation.
 It truly is a privilege to do this work!

 And I was chuffed to bits with this lovely handwritten note from Gemma and James - it’s the small gestures that mean so much.

 Gemma and James - thank you for the honour of creating your ceremony!
 Have a fabulous honeymoon in New Zealand and I’ll see you when you get back!